 6. Household expenditure: consumption expenditure, animal health expenditure, education, market anticipation (cereals)...

-7. Food security: addingé time for self-consumption of milk, cereals
+7. Food security: adding time for self-consumption of milk, cereals

-Sampling method
+4.2.5 Sampling method

-Study area
+4.2.5.1 Study area

 The study area, known as Ferlo, straddles several administrative regions of Senegal, including Louga, Saint-Louis and Matam.
 It is an area of concentration of mobile livestock breeders and is also known for its diversity of locations and livestock production systems.
 This area includes the three departments of Linguère, Ranérou and part of Dagana (Ferlo Nord), which are home to the majority of pastoralists who increasingly combine livestock with rain-fed agriculture (cereals and groundnuts), and one or two communes in the Lac de Guiers area (Ngnit, Keur Momar Sarr, Niassanté), where livestock systems coexist with irrigated farming.
 This zone covers an area of about 70 ,000 km2 and has 94 ,673 households practising livestock, i.e. 28% of households at national level (RGPHAE, 2013).